ropensci/roweb3/content/blog/2022-03-18-ropensci-news-digest-march-2022/index.md

 Some useful tips for R package developers. :eyes:

-### Get inspired by the tidyverse spring cleaning?
+### Get inspired by the tidyverse spring cleaning

-The tidyverse packages have been undergoing spring cleaning helped by a [public checklist](https://github.com/r-lib/usethis/blob/19c9e5e43ab430ca0ff3e3075b43b869270e01f0/R/tidy-upkeep.R?rgh-link-date=2022-03-04T14%3A53%3A56Z#L31) that is worth a read.
+The tidyverse packages have been undergoing spring cleaning helped by a [public checklist](https://github.com/r-lib/usethis/blob/19c9e5e43ab430ca0ff3e3075b43b869270e01f0/R/tidy-upkeep.R?rgh-link-date=2022-03-04T14%3A53%3A56Z#L31) that is worth a read (example in the [tidymodels package repository](https://github.com/tidymodels/recipes/issues/922)).
 Some items are specific to tidyverse-affiliated packages, but not all of them.
 Others have equivalent e.g. you could run `desc::desc_normalize()` instead of `usethis::use_tidy_description()`.
 How many boxes could you already check, how many could you check in a short time for packages of yours? :wink: